xlesley/cse163/README.md

 ## The script
-Please refer to the cifar10_classifier.py for the replication of our experiment.
+Please refer to the `cifar10_classifier.py` for the replication of our experiment.
 We are using batch size = 64, and epoch = 50 for our model training.
-The typical time of running 50 epochs would be around 10 minutes. cifar10_classifier.py is an integrated version of our project.
+The typical time of running 50 epochs would be around 10 minutes. `cifar10_classifier.py` is an integrated version of our code for the project.

-The preprocessing.py module implements the functions that preprocess the data with necessary steps before training.
+The `preprocessing.py` module implements the functions that preprocess the data with necessary steps before training.

-The train_predict.py module implements the definition of model, and the stakeholders may use it to test different outputs by adjusting the prameters inside the `alexnet()` function, as well as the batch size, epoch size.
+The `train_predict.py` module implements the definition of model, and the stakeholders may use it to test different outputs by adjusting the prameters inside the `alexnet()` function, as well as the batch size, epoch size.

 The necessary libraries for each module are listed at the top of the file, please refer to that to install the libraries for model training as well as train history, and prediction visualization.